LeoFrancis/SLAM_implementation/README.md

 1. Read the frames in the video
 2. Displayed the frames using sdl2
 3. Extracted the relevant features from frame using cv2 goodfeature extractor method
-4. Drew circle around the fetaure
+4. Drew circle around the feature
+5. Usin orb find the important features in the image
+6. Map the features from two consecutie images
+7. Plot the map and display the output